 Okay, now that you are more familiar with the ingredients and equipment used to make pastry cream, it’s time to actually start making it!

 Why add sugar to the milk?
-Adding sugar to the milk before heating it will form a layer at the bottom of the pot and will prevent the milk from sticking to it.
-Using up a part of the sugar in the milk also means that you will need to add less sugar to the eggs later and makes the mixing process easier.
+The sugar will form a layer at the bottom of the saucepan and prevent the milk from sticking to it.
+You’ll also have less sugar to add to the egg yolks making the mixing process easier.

 Whisk as soon as you add the sugar to the egg yolks or you will “cook” the eggs.
 The sugar will absorb the water present in the egg yolks.
 The proteins in the egg yolks will find themselves closer together and will form bonds, leaving you with clumps.